 Morpion Solitaire - Origin

-The origin of this game inspired by two older games (Morpion and Solitaire) seems to be unknown, but is at least 40 years old in France.
+The origin of this game inspired by two older games (Morpion and Solitaire) seems to be unknown, but is at least 50 years old in France.

-The oldest testimony that I have found is from Daniel Goffinet, mathematics teacher in Math-Sup and Math-Spé classes at Saint-Etienne, France: he used to play this game in 1962 or 1963, when he was pupil in Première or Terminale classes, at Lycée Paul Valéry of Paris.
+The oldest testimony that I have found is from Daniel Goffinet, mathematics teacher in Math-Sup and Math-Spé classes at Saint-Etienne, France: he used to play this game in 1962 or 1963, when he was pupil in Première or Terminale classes, at Lycée Paul Valéry in Paris.
 Unfortunately he doesn't know the origin, he learnt the game from other pupils.
 At that time, the game was already called "Morpion Solitaire".

 Pierre Berloquin in 2008 (Tours 1939 - )